 Governing Laws for Accidents at Work

-Workplace injury lawsuits can be brought under state of federal law.
-The most common federal actions are brought pursuant to the Federal Employers Liability Act but state actions can come under any number of state statutes.
+Workplace injury lawsuits can be brought under a state or federal law.
+The most common federal actions are brought pursuant to the Federal Employers Liability Act, but state actions can come under any number of state statutes.
 The general premise of either is that the employer fostered a dangerous environment and that conduct or inaction led to a worker's injury.

 However, prospective plaintiffs must be able to point to specific damages.
 They cannot bring a suit for a mere injury that did not translate into any economic or non-economic loss.
-Yet, once they prove some damage, plaintiffs can recover for all losses associated with the accident.
+Once they prove some damage, plaintiffs can recover for all losses associated with the accident.

 Statistical Overview of Job-Related Accidents

-Here are some relevant statistics to give you a sense of the important of workplace injury litigation in Illinois:
+Here are some relevant statistics to give you a sense of the importance of workplace injury litigation in Illinois:

 - There are approximately 150,000,000 people in the American workforce.